Remi-Gau/bids_workshop/README.md

    that appears.
 (The author listed for all of these extensions should be `Microsoft`.)
    - `Python` (n.b., you will need to reload VSCode after installing this)
-   - `Live Share` (n.b., you may need to press "Ctrl/Cmd+Shift+P" and type "install extensions" again after installing this)
    - `json`

 <footer>